DeanLemans/deanlemans.github.io/content/00-raw/phone/pastebin_phone.md

 ---

 Although while Irwyn was preparing to delve in, Elizabeth instead chose to go explore the 'feast hall'.
 Irwyn was not hungry as the Trial still repressed all their physical needs and told her as much.
 To which she just shrugged, decided it was fine to 'indulge gluttony' and left, promising to be back soon with snacks.

 ---

-I have not been dominated by the Dominant Idea of my Age; I have chosen mine own allegiance, and served it.
-I have proved by a lifetime that there is that in man which saves him from the absolute tyranny of Circumstance, which in the end conquers and remolds Circumstance, the immortal fire of Individual Will, which is the salvation of the Future."

----

-1 find common ground
-2 show interest
-3 seize weakness

----

-Keep it private till its permanent

----

-Can you dream of eternity?
-Can you imagine it?
-Is imagination (eventually) limitless, if it is, then we should be able to right?

----

-Hate till it all burns, crawl into yourself, collapse, rage, hate and pain.
-An emptiness, a touch lost.
-What is left
-Chains and hesitation

----

-See, boy, the better ya understan' yerself, the kinder you are, usually.
-Kindness, as in, not compassion.

-Compassion's no virtue, 's just blind acceptance.
-Be a trap, often.
-Excuse yer failings; 's good for babies and kids.
-Not for older ones, traps 'em with excuses.

-Kindness is real, though.
-Can say no. It just tryna not break 'em noses with 'em noes."

----

-A man looks upon a god

-A benevolent tyrant

-He see's a being that will sentence millions to death

-that will trample all in the name of their better

-A shackled man looks upon a destroyer

-He looks upon a god of decay

-And he follows his chains back to his chainers

-and spreads words to that of sweet smelling fruit

-he does not speak to free himself of chains

-he will remain bound

-but with a collar instead of a chain

-but his chainer's

-they will be broken

----

-The best long-term investment?
-Land.
-Real-estate.
-That's why there isn't an acre of land left for sale on Earth.
-It was such a good investment that it was invested in."

----

-"One of the events precipitating the fall of several western nations was the rise of censorship.
-At some point, several governmental entities believed that more robust laws and regulations around the censoring of information were in order, to keep people in line.

-This had the adverse effect, driving those who would be censored deeper into their own hidden corners.

-It's no wonder, then, that these people came out of these spaces as extremists, seeing their own governments as enemies and adversaries.

-As it turns out, one cannot censor someone from shooting them in their own home."

----

-for richer, for poorer, in sickness and in health"

----

-"Laziness is the greatest motivator."

----

-Laziness is the greatest motivator

----

-People are impossibly fond of useless crap.
-Slap a number on it, call it collectible, and make it even moderately interesting, appealing, sexy, or cute, and you'll trigger something real deep in that person's mind."

----

-I do have faith in you, Catherine.
-I'm mostly teasing you to keep your mood up.
-You're unusually motivated by antagonism, even of the more friendly variety.
-But I do think that, if you set your mind to it, you'll master this in due time.

----

-Formulary for a New Urbanism

-by Ivan Chtcheglov

----